Do you ever get frustrated by the sheer volume of financial accounts that you need to keep track of?

 You may ask how Mint can offer all of these services without charging.
 The company brings in revenue from paid advertisements on its website, including credit cards, investment companies, insurance companies and lenders.

-None of these ads are too intrusive, but on the flipside they can often look like native content.
-For example, a menu called “ways to save” takes you to a page of credit cards that Mint suggests you may be interested in.
-These credit cards are “partners” of Mint and the companies direct revenue to Mint if you purchase a product.
+These ads aren’t intrusive, but they can look like site content.
+For example, a menu called “ways to save” takes you to a page of credit cards that Mint suggests.
+These credit card companies pay Mint if you purchase a product.

-If you are using Mint, it’s natural to be at least slightly worried about security.
-After all, Mint makes it possible for anyone to access information about all of your financial accounts.
-Strong security is a must-have for any cloud-based operation such as Mint.
+As with any financial platform, it’s natural to be worried about security.
+Mint makes it possible for anyone to access information about all of your financial accounts.
+Strong security is a must-have for any cloud-based operation.

 Mint uses a 4-number PIN for access to apps on Android and iOS smartphones, as well as the option for Touch ID or Face ID.
 Two-factor authentication is also available.